Jaidenpearson/tinyApp/README.md

 # TinyAPP

-TinyApp is  URL shortening app that takes in a url from any site and shortens it to a 6 character short url for posting on apps with limited charater limits.
+TinyApp is  URL shortening app that takes in a url from any site and shortens it to a 6 character short url for posting on apps with limited character limits.
+This project was made  using Node.js, Vanilla JS, Express.js, Ejs, CSS3, Bootstrap, and a lot of curse words.

 ## How to run app